statespace-ai/toolfront/README.md

 <br>

-## The missing link between AI and big data

 </div>

 > It's hard to ask AI about your data.
 Out-of-the-box models struggle to understand large databases, APIs, and documents, while fine-tuned models are expensive and brittle.
 ToolFront solves this by helping AI models discover and learn about your data on the fly, so they can quickly answer your questions.